With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

-While there are some refinance rules of thumb out there, a one-size-fits-all solution doesn’t exist.
+If your rate ain’t great, there are some refinance rules of thumb out there to consider, but a one-size-fits-all solution doesn’t exist.

 However, it’s pretty easy to know when to refinance if your current mortgage rate is significantly higher than today’s market rates.

-For example, if interest rates are 1% lower, or even .50%, it’s typically a no-brainer.
+For example, if interest rates are 1% lower, or even 0.75%, it’s typically a simple decision to make.

-Just take the time to do the math first, and to think through how long you plan to keep the property/new loan, and what your loan payoff goals are.
+Just take the time to do the math first, and think through how long you plan to keep the property/new loan.
+And what your loan payoff goals are.